meteor/meteor/content/ui-ux.md

 5. How to build components that can cope with a variety of different data sources
 6. How to use animation to keep users informed of changes

-## Reusable components
+## UI components

 Regardless of the rendering library that you are using, there are some patterns in how you build your User Interface (UI) that will help make your app's code easier to understand, test, and maintain.
 These patterns, much like general patterns of modularity, revolve around making the interfaces of your UI elements very clear, and avoiding using techniques that bypass these known interfaces.

 In this article, we'll refer to the elements in your user interface as "components".
 Although in some systems, you may refer to them as "templates", it can be a good idea to think of them as something more modular like a component which has an API, rather than a template which is usually seen in a looser way.

-To begin with, let's consider two categories of components that are useful to think about:
+To begin with, let's consider two categories of components that are useful to think about, "smart" and "pure":

 ### Pure Components

-A "pure" component is a component which doesn't rely on anything apart from it's inputs (it's *template arguments* in Blaze, or *props* in React) to render.
+A "pure" component is a component which doesn't rely on anything from the environment it renders in, rather it renders purely based on its inputs (its *template arguments* in Blaze, or *props* in React).

 In Meteor, specifically this means a component which does not access data from any global sources (typically either Collections or Stores).
 For instance, in the Todos example app, the `todosItem` template takes in the todo that it is rendering and does not ever look directly in the `Todos` collection.